Manaslu Circuit Trek -15 days

 • Time7-8 hours

-We stay today at Samagaon for acclimatization and take this time to explore around.
-We can either visit Pungyen Gompa and glacial Lake Birendra Tal (4-5 hours) or we can take a walk to Manaslu Base Camp and return back to Samagaon (7-8 hours).
+In the course of exploring, You can either visit Pungyen Gompa and glacial Lake Birendra Tal (4-5 hours) or you can take a walk to Manaslu Base Camp and return to Samagaon (7-8 hours).

 • AccommodationTea House